Nordix/hiredis-cluster/README.md

 ## Cluster asynchronous API

 Hiredis-cluster comes with an asynchronous cluster API that works with many event systems.
-Currently there are adapters that enables support for libevent and Redis Event Library (ae), but more can be added.
+Currently there are adapters that enables support for `libevent`, `libev`, `libuv` and Redis Event Library (`ae`), but more can be added.
 The hiredis library has adapters for additional event systems that easily can be adapted for hiredis-cluster as well.

 ### Connecting